 Clinical Professor, Radiology - Pediatric Radiology

-Director of Pediatric Nuclear Medicine, Lucile Packard Children's Hospital (2018 - Present)
+Director of Pediatric Nuclear Medicine, Lucile Packard Children's Hospital at Stanford (2018 - Present)

 Honors & Awards

-Lifetime Achievement Award for contributions to EOSPNM Meeting for 20 years, European Society of Pediatric Nuclear Medicine (EOSPNM) (May 2018)
+Lifetime Achievement Award for contributions to EOSPNM for 20 years, European Society of Pediatric Nuclear Medicine (EOSPNM) (May 2019)

 RSNA 2016 Educational Exhibit Certificate of Merit: Authors Liang, T, Nadel HR, Bray H, Radiological Society of North America (Dec 2016)